MercyIrene/MercyIrene/README.md

 - 👋 Hi, I’m @MercyIrene
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Mechatronics, and html on the side

 - 💞️ I’m looking to collaborate on any newbie projects, to gain experience
 - 📫 How to reach me.
 My email is mercyirene3@gmail.com